anushka06onu/computepulse/README.md

 ## 💡 How It Helps (The Solution)
 ComputePulse shifts cluster management from *recovery* to *prevention*.
 By analyzing historical telemetry data, it learns the subtle signatures of impending failures and suboptimal allocations.

 Instead of waiting for a node to crash, ComputePulse provides a **2-hour advance warning**, allowing administrators to seamlessly migrate critical jobs.
-Furthermore, it continuously analyzes cluster utilization to identify specific machines where GPUs are sitting idle, providing exact dollar-amount cost-saving recommendations.
+Furthermore, it continuously analyzes cluster utilization to identify specific machines where GPUs are sitting idle, providing Scenario-based cost-saving estimates using a documented GPU-hour assumption.
 ---

 ## 🏗 Architecture & Modules